cecelot/site/src/content/blog/othello.md

 One thing I noticed as I was play testing my app was that when I restarted the Rust server, games that had been created disappeared on the client.
 However, these were games that still existed in the database!

 The issue turned out to be that I wasn't saving _game states_ anywhere external from the server; I only stored whether a game existed between two players (for authentication and displaying active games on the client).
-Furthermore, the [tokio channels](https://tokio.rs/tokio/tutorial/channels) I was using to concurrently send game updates to clients and process new HTTP requests & websocket payloads weren't being recreated on server restart.
-This meant that if I needed to restart the server for any reason, there wouldn't be any way to send clients game updates!
+Furthermore, the [tokio channels](https://tokio.rs/tokio/tutorial/channels) I was using, which handled sending game updates to clients, weren't being recreated on server restart.
+This meant that if I needed to restart the server for any reason, there wouldn't be any way for a player to let their opponent know they played!
 To fix this issue, I brought in another tool: [Redis](https://redis.io), an [in-memory](https://en.wikipedia.org/wiki/In-memory_database) [key-value](https://en.wikipedia.org/wiki/Key–value_database) database.
 This was particularly convenient for me because Redis stores JSON, and I already had (de)serialization for game states.

 For context, this is part of what runs when a user presses the button to create a game in the web app